Russell Ledet, B.S., M.S. in Molecular Oncology and Tumor Immunology

 Director of Academies and Programs, Mentor

 Phil comes from Duram, North Carolina, with exuberant pride and enthusiasm.
 He attended North Carolina A&M to earn his Bachelors in Science before matriculating into the NYU School of Medicine Sackler Graduate Program, where he’s now completing his Second year.
 He studies Prostate Cancer and Tumor Immunology, when not busy MC’ing Clear Direction’s many events.
 He is a passionate supporter of all of our fellows and as well as a variety of football and basketball teams and a nice home cooked meal.
 Since joining Clear Direction’s mentoring team, he’s helped to turn a vision into reality, and he’s very excited to see what we can all accomplish moving forward together.

 Director of Outreach and Recruitment, Mentor

 Graeme Koelwyn, B.Sc.
 Exercise Physiology, M.Sc.
 Clinical Exercise Physiology

-Board of Directors, Mentor
+Director of Finance, Mentor